 In 2009, we left the land of 8-months of snow and slush for the land of honky tonks (Nashville, TN).
 I started training in obstetrics & gynecology, but switched to emergency medicine after just a year.
 Hardest decision ever.

 We added Kharis…and then Kai to our family (yes, I had two babies during residency!).

 AND THEN (finally) – after 10 years of marriage with with one/both of us in med school/residency – we were both DONE.

 Our little neighborhood boasts one-lane roads framed by moss draped oaks.
-It hosts its own Fourth of July parade with golf carts and bikes decked out in red, white and blue.
+It hosts its own Fourth of July “processional” with golf carts and bikes decked out in red, white and blue.
 There are summer “flotillas” (jumping in downstream and floating in with the tide to a dock party).
-Every Halloween, all of the the trick-or-treaters ride a hay-wagon house-to-house.
+And every Halloween, all of the trick-or-treaters ride a hay-wagon house-to-house.
 This is Kharis – wearing twinkle wings – our first Halloween here…

 It all felt dusted with fairy dust until we went through what I call, “Our Church Break-up.”
 It was a hard time and I needed some serious “blog therapy” (see parts I-III).
 I started this website in February 2015, and committed to an average of a post a week for a year.
 In a matter of months, I had multiple pieces published on KevinMD.com and >250,000 page views.
 A year (and fifty-two posts) later, I was a better, thicker-skinned writer.

-I have mapped a course to traditional publication and hope you’ll see The Wonders Wrought on shelves in 2018.
+I have mapped a course to traditional publication and hope you’ll see The Wonders Wrought on a shelf in your local bookstore in 2019.
 Keep up on this journey by “liking” my writer page on Facebook.
 (Please do…Each new like is a little piece of good news!)
 And I’ll keep blogging when inspiration strikes because “writing and relating are good medicine.”